 The outside environment conveys something different.
 Its beauty is intentional, reflecting what the characters long for: freedom and a different life.
 The landscape contrasts their actual experience with the one they wish they could have.
 The final shot in the film connects to my own experience.
 When we first came to the United States, everything was not immediately resolved.
 We were undocumented throughout my teenage years until I was twenty-eight.
 I could not leave the country without risking the life we were trying to build.

 When we found the location for that final shot, the hills felt endless, as though you could keep walking forever.
-When she walks up that hill in the final scene, it represents that feeling.
-It reflects the idea that if you could just keep walking, there would be no barriers.
-A line in the voiceover, about swimming from one river to another, from one sea to another, expresses a world without fragmentation, where one can move freely.
+When she walks up that hill in the final scene, it evokes the feeling of being borderless.
+The idea that you could just keep walking, and there would be no barriers between yourself and home.
+A line in the voiceover, about swimming from one river to another, from one sea to another, expresses the desire for a world without fragmentation, where one can move freely.

 Since you made reference to a sense of freedom expressed through the landscape, could you talk more precisely about how that contrasts with how small the characters’ world feels?